 - User interface is somewhat dated and can get confusing

 - Can get pretty advanced so stick to the settings you are comfortable with

 Supported file formats: STL

 With the regular updates, arsenal of features and it’s ability to control many aspects of your print, this is a great slicer that is well liked in the 3D printing community.
 It’s a good slicer to get used to because you will find yourself learning a lot of new things, which should translate into great prints.

 This is a proven all-in-one host has more than 500,000 downloads and works with almost all popular 3D FDM printers.
-You have several features with this app to make your 3D printing experience as best as can be.
+You have several features with this app to make your 3D printing experience as good as can be.

-- Object Placement – import one or more 3D models then place, scale, rotate on the virtual bed
+- Object Placement – import one or more 3D models, then place, scale, rotate on the virtual bed

 - Slice – use one of the many slicers to slice your optimal settings for great results